 Civic groups cannot access or edit the voter file

 Only the Michigan Bureau of Elections and local election clerks can log into, access, edit and modify the state’s Qualified Voter File.
 Civic organizations, including Rock the Vote, cannot.

-When voter registration applications were submitted to the online voter registration tool by a group using the API, that organization’s name is indicated only for record-keeping purposes.
-This does not mean the group can log into or edit that registration of the Qualified Voter File – they cannot do so.
+When voter registration applications are submitted to the online voter registration tool by a group using the API, that organization’s name is indicated only for record-keeping purposes.
+This does not mean representatives of the group can log into or edit that registration of the Qualified Voter File – they cannot do so.

 As expected, ballot counting and results reporting lasted multiple days

-While many states allowed their clerks days or weeks to prepare absentee ballots prior to Election Day – and Florida gave its clerks a month – the Michigan state Legislature voted to give our clerks just 10 hours to do very limited preparation.
-Because of this, and the widespread use of absentee ballots, it was announced prior to the general election that complete results would not be available on Election Night.
+While many states allowed their clerks days or weeks to prepare absentee ballots prior to Election Day – and Florida gave its clerks a month – the Michigan Legislature voted to give our clerks just 10 hours to do very limited preparation before the 2020 presidential election.
+Because of this, and the widespread use of absentee ballots, it was announced prior to the general election that complete results would not be available on election night.
 To expedite the process as much as possible, clerks worked around the clock, bolstered by Department of State supports including the recruitment of more than 30,000 election workers and provision of federal funds for automatic envelope openers and more ballot tabulation machines.